dylankleinhentz/spriteCloud/README.md

 - The file directory path will be displayed.
 Type in "robot tests" and hit enter/return.
 - The test cases should start running locally.

-# B. How to run the test in a CI/CD pipeline;
+# B. How to run the test in a CI/CD pipeline
 - Jenkins server created for test runs which has Jenkins + RF + Github integration.
 - Server will reach out to Github, grab scripts, pull down to server, and run locally in selected browser.
 - Jenkins will get the source code for test scripts from the Github repository.

-Pre-conditions: Jenkins is already installed.
+Pre-condition: Jenkins is already installed.
 - Open browser and login with user credentials

         - Username: spriteCloudUser
         - Password: spriteCloud1234
 - Once logged in, execute the run by clicking "Build schedule"
 - View results once build is complete

-# C. Has a link to the results in Calliope.pro;
+# C. Has a link to the results in Calliope.pro
 https://app.calliope.pro/reports/116185

-# D. Describe one improvement point and one new feature for the Calliope.pro platform;
+# D. Describe one improvement point and one new feature for the Calliope.pro platform

 Improvement:
 - No Login link/button ontop of Calliope.pro home page, only a Signup link/button.
 Login link/button is only displayed at the bottom of the Home page.